 Each Thursday 7.30pm to 8.45pm we will explore the content from Monday's episode during a virtual meeting, while reflecting on the readings for the upcoming Sunday.
 Not only will this give people a chance to prepare more prayerfully for Mass, but it will give us an opportunity to link the diocesan-wide mission to everyday parish life.

-You can watch a recorded Zoom meeting exploring the invited programme here.
 Scripts for the episodes and the reflection questions will be available to print for anyone who is not able to join us online.
-To find out more contact our Formation Team here; E: email@example.com
+To find out more contact our Formation Team; E: email@example.com.

-Episodes will be premiered on Monday evenings but will continue to be available on our website and social feeds through the week, so that participants can ‘catch up’ with any missed episodes at a time that is convenient for them.
-Our group meetings will take place on Thursdays via Zoom.
+Our pre-recorded episodes are premiered on Monday evenings but will continue to be available on our website and social feeds through the week, so that participants can ‘catch up’ with any missed episodes at a time that is convenient for them.
+Our group meetings take place on Thursdays via Zoom.
 The theme for season one is Repent and Believe: What is the Good News?

 Monday 22nd March - filmed episode: How participation in Holy Week can deepen our understanding of this Good News